 A short chapter from "Memoirs of a Murder Man" by Arthur A. Carey of the NYPD is presented here as a different-than-usual perspective on the Giuseppe Morello Mafia and the 1903 Barrel Murder.
 Cary's account differs noticeably from one provided earlier by William Flynn of the Secret Service (also available on this website).
 Arthur A. Carey was a second-generation police officer who served for almost forty years on the New York Police Department and led the department's Homicide Bureau for eighteen years.
 He was born on Staten Island and joined the force on March 1, 1889.
 A few years later,...

 A historical biography of Mafioso Joseph DiCarlo, once known as "the Al Capone of Buffalo" and as western New York's "Public Enemy No. 1."
 Son of the region's first known Sicilian underworld boss, DiCarlo was rejected as heir to his father's criminal empire.
 After spending troubled years as a vassal of the influential Stefano Magaddino, DiCarlo and his underlings wandered, seeking their fortunes in Youngstown, Ohio, and Miami Beach, Florida, before returning home to witness the disintegration of the western New York Mafia.
-The authors utilize DiCarlo's colorful and violent life story as a window into the history of the powerful Magaddino Crime Family, while chronicling the significant parallels between the man and the criminal organization."
+The authors use Joseph DiCarlo's life story as a window into the Mafia organization of western New York.